 • Oats.
 Old fashioned rolled oats are softened in milk to provide a hearty yet light texture.
 Quick oats may be substituted but for best results do not use steel cut oats.

 • Flours.
 The combination of oat flour and almond flour results in a wholesome yet surprisingly light and fluffy texture.
-The flours combine whole grains and nutrient dense almonds to create gluten-free muffins that are a good source of fiber and are lower in carbohydrates as well.
+The flours combine whole grains and nutrient-dense almonds to create soft, fluffy gluten-free muffins.

 • Milk.
 I’ve used unsweetened almond milk in this recipe, but it may be substituted with your favorite dairy or non-dairy milk.